-Language: Level III (good working knowledge) speaking/reading/writing English, French and Arabic required.
+Language: Level III (Good Working Knowledge) of English Speaking/Reading/Writing required.
 Language skills may be tested.

-Agency Benefits: Locally Employed Staff, including Members of Household (MOHs), and Third-Country Nationals (TCNs), working at the U.S. Mission in Nouakchott, Mauritania may receive a compensation package that may include health, separation, and other benefits.
+Agency Benefits: Locally Employed Staff, including Members of Household (MOHs), and Third-Country Nationals (TCNs), working at the U.S. Mission Nouakchott may receive a compensation package that may include health, separation, and other benefits.